Skip to content

 Insufficient maintenance

-• Failure caused by improper handling of equipment or machine
+Errors resulting from improper handling of equipment or machinery.

-• Failure whose probability of occurrence increases with the operating time or the number of operations of the item or applied stressed
+Faults whose probability of occurrence increases with the operating time or the number of completed work cycles or the load to which a unit is subjected.

-• Failure whose probability of occurrence increases with the passage of time.
-This time is independent of the operating time of the item
+Faults whose probability of occurrence increases with time.
+This time is independent of the operating time of the unit.

 Secondary failure